 So in the last part of this post, the battle lines have been drawn.
 Harold’s army has been marshalled along the top of the ridge at the edge of Caldbeck Hill and are watching William’s army of chevaliers, archers, crossbowmen and infantry as the Norman leader arrays them at the bottom of the steep slope, more than 200 yards from the English who are shouting “Ut!
 Ut!
 Ut!” as they bang their shields.
 Amongst William’s army, to the left of the field, are the Bretons, the largest of his mercenary contingents along with the men from Anjou, Poitou, and Maine.
-They were under the command of the Breton commander, Alan Fergant.
-William took up the centre with his Norman troops and on the right flank, were the smaller contingents from France and Flanders, Picardy and Bolougne, under the leaderships of William’s seneschal, his great friend, William FitzOsbern, assisted by Eustace of Boulogne, who had caused so much trouble over the Dover incident with the Godwinsons in 1051.
-This incident had set the ball rolling for William, for if Eustace had not escalated the rift that was growing between Earl Godwin and King Edward, it would not have paved the way for William.
+They were under the command of the Breton, Alan Fergant.
+William took up the centre with his Norman troops and on the right flank, were the smaller contingents from France and Flanders, Picardy and Bolougn under the leaderships of William’s seneschal and great friend, William FitzOsbern, assisted by Eustace of Boulogne, who had caused so much trouble over the Dover incident in 1051.
+This incident had set the ball rolling for William, for if Eustace had not escalated the rift that was growing between Earl Godwin and King Edward, the way would not have been paved for William.

 It has been a popular idea that much of the English army were peasant farmers with pitchforks and slings.
 I don’t buy it.
 How on earth would an army made up mostly of yokels have lasted in such a battle all day?
 Working on a farm can give you muscles, sure, but muscles don’t offer skill or protection alone.
 The men in the front lines had to be professional, or at least semi professional like the landholding thegns, or the enemy would have broken the lines as if they were a pack of cards.
 The peasantry would have been better utilised in bringing in the harvest, and maintaining the fields and making sure there was enough food for the winter.
 Their inexperience would have got them killed, so then, who would be there to work on the land if they were gone?
 Well, yes, the women, I hear you say.
 But much of the husbandry would have needed the strength of men, not women.
 The only peasants that may have turned up, might have been the local Sussex farmers, who turned up to support their lords.
 This was their land, and perhaps they had been personally affected by the raiding Normans.
 These may be the men, who, when they arrived, saw that there was enough men on that ridge already, men who were armoured and had fighting experience, so they went away, as is reported in Roman de Rou, and in Florence’s Chronicle of Worcester.